A World in Crisis:

 Come together with some of the world’s foremost leaders to take part in transformative workshops, discussions, performances and experiences that will change the world.

-We are also able to offer bespoke retreats for companies and organisations wishing to do this as an offsite.
+We run open-enrollment retreats for individuals in the spring and autumn and are also able to offer bespoke retreats for companies and organisations wishing to do this as an offsite at a time to suit them.

 Investment